bellaliu2023/The-Physics-Grid/software.md

   Atomes is developed by Dr. Sébastien Le Roux, research engineer for the CNRS Dr. Sébastien Le Roux works at the Institut de Physique et Chimie des Matériaux de Strasbourg.

+- [iradina](https://sourceforge.net/projects/iradina/) - Simulation of ion beam irradiation

+- [J-ICE](https://sourceforge.net/projects/j-ice/) - J-ICE stands for Jmol interface for crystallographic and electronic properties.
+Is an extension of the powerful, platform independent molecular visualizer Jmol, towards crystallographic and electronic properties.

+- [libnucnet](https://sourceforge.net/projects/libnucnet/) - A library of C codes for storing and managing nuclear reaction networks, that is, ensembles of nuclear species and reactions among them.

 - [NanoCap](https://sourceforge.net/projects/nanocap/) - NanoCap is a generic application for the construction of low energy fullerene and capped nanotube structures.
 It provides an ideal tool to accompany the study of finite carbon molecules using computer simulation.
 The implementation involves a standalone application which includes a GUI and allows for dynamic visual inspection through 3D rendering.
 In addition, the NanoCap core libraries can be used in custom Python scripts that enabled the user to produce structures in bulk or to include the structure generation routines into pre-existing code.

   ![NanoCap](/images/nanocap.webp)

+- [NSCL Data Acquisition System](https://sourceforge.net/projects/nscldaq/) - The NSCL Data Acquisition system is a general purpose nuclear physics data acquisition system in use at several university labs and, of course, the National Superconducting Cyclotron Laboratory at Michigan State University.
+The development of the NSCLDAQ is currently funded by DOE grant DE-SC0000661

+- [polypy](http://jaapkroe.github.io/polypy/) - Python script to analyze (shortest-path) rings in structures read from xyz-files.
+It can be useful for example to identify defects in crystal structures or molecules.

+- [SPARTA](https://sourceforge.net/projects/sparta/) - SPARTA is a parallel DSMC code for performing simulations of low-density gases in 2d or 3d.
+Particles advect through a hierarchical Cartesian grid that overlays the simulation box.
+The grid is used to group particles by grid cell for purposes of performing collisions and chemistry.
+Physical objects with triangulated surfaces can be embedded in the grid, creating cut and split grid cells.

 - [VASPMO](https://sourceforge.net/projects/vaspmo/) - VASPMO aims at visualizing wavefunctions (or molecular orbitals) from VASP calculations.
 It reads VASP's output files PROCAR and CONTCAR, and exports an _.out file in Gaussian's output format, which can be visualized by many popular visualization tools, such as JMol, Molekel, Chemcraft, Gabedit and Molden, etc. These tools can further generate _.cube files, which can be visualized by an even wider range of softwares.